-For an example that uses claimsSubject as a map, see Example policy enforcement using claimsSubject on this reference page.
+For an example of using claimsSubject as a map, see Example Policy Enforcement Using claimsSubject on this reference page.

 "application": configuration expression<string>, optional

 The ID of the AM policy set to use when requesting policy decisions.

 Default: iPlanetAMWebAgentService, provided by AM's default policy set cache: object, optional